yousef19-meet/y2s18-flask/exercises/README.md

 ### Part 1: First web page!

-Edit the `home_page` function, using just Python, to print your favorite sport.
+Edit the `home_page` function, using just Python, to return your favorite sport.
-A stub for this function can be found in app.py.
+A stub for this function can be found in `app.py`.

 Make sure you run `python app.py` to see your favorite sport printed in your browser.